-- All written materials provided to customers will use a font size no smaller than 12 point. - Large print publications will use a font size no smaller than 18 point. - All written materials will be written at a 6th Grade reading level when possible (some medications, diagnoses, etc. may not meet 6th Grade level). - Use simple/plain language - Spell out Acronyms - Written materials will not contain false, confusing, and/or misleading information.
+- All written materials provided to customers will use a font size no smaller than 12 point. - Large print (if offered) is defined as a font size no smaller than 18 point. - All written materials will be written at or below a 6.9 Grade reading level when possible (some medications, diagnoses, or clinical terms may not meet grade level). - Use simple/plain language - Spell out Acronyms with first use. - Written materials will not contain false, confusing, and/or misleading information.